geological-survey-of-queensland/share-data-with-gsq/s3-to-s3-copy.md

 ## Step1: Send an email to GSQ with your request

 1. Send an email to GSQOpenData@dnrme.qld.gov.au with the following information:
     a.
 What the data is (e.g. airborne survey flown for company X).
     b.
 What the data relates to (e.g. Permit EPM12345, Company Report CR6789).
     c.
 Your *source* bucket region (e.g. ap-southeast-2).
     d.
 Your *source* bucket name.
     e.
 The name of S3 folder that has the data you want to transfer.
       * We prefer transferring all contents of an S3 folder rather than transferring individual files by filename.
       * However, we can transfer individual files if you are unable to create an S3 folder.
     f.
 The contact details of your contact person.
 2. QSQ will then send you a bucket policy to add to your S3 bucket.

-## Step 2: Attach a policy to the *source* S3 bucket
+## Step 2: Attach a policy to your *source* S3 bucket

 Attaching this policy to the *source* S3 bucket allows the GSQ *destination* account to perform the ListBucket and GetObject commands on the *source* S3 bucket.